michaelgrosner/tribeca/README.md

     2) `BTC/EUR` - Coinbase, HitBtc, Null

     3) `BTC/GBP` - Coinbase, Null

+  * WebClientUsername and WebClientPassword - Username and password for [web UI](https://github.com/michaelgrosner/tribeca#web-ui) access.
+If kept as `NULL`, no the web client will not require authentication (Not recommended at all!!)

 Input your exchange connectivity information, account information, and API keys in the config properties for the exchange you intend on trading on.